Find out more about South Downs Refugee Project, our partners and the Community Sponsorship scheme.

 How we work

 The project is led by a Steering Group of a maximum of 12 volunteers who contribute time and skills to help achieve the aims of the project.
-We have monthly steering group meetings and have appointed a Chair, Secretary and Treasurer.
+We have monthly steering group meetings and have appointed a Chair, Vice-Chair, Secretary and Treasurer.
 We aim to take decisions in a participatory and respectful way, enabling different contributions according to members’ interests, skills and time available.

-The success of the project will depend on building a broader Supporters Network of people, who we anticipate will also be predominantly local.
+The success of the project will depend on building a broader network of people, who we anticipate will also be predominantly local.
 Their work will support SDRP in all kinds of ways; from advocacy and continued network building, to fundraising, to providing direct practical support to the family when they arrive.

 Working groups, comprising members of the steering group and project supporters, will be set up to take specific tasks forward, as need arises.